 The Affordable Care Act (ACA) requires most individuals in the United States (including children) to have some form of qualifying health insurance or pay a penalty in the form of a tax.

 - In 2016, the penalty will be $695 per person or 2.5% of income, whichever is higher ($347.50 per child under 18).

 Employer-sponsored health insurance, such as the medical coverage offered by Lowe’s, satisfies ACA’s coverage requirement.
 Certain government-sponsored coverage, such as Medicare, Medicaid, and the CHIP program (Children’s Health Insurance Program), as well as qualifying individual coverage, will also satisfy the requirement for those who are eligible.

 Lowe’s offers part-time health coverage that meets the minimum standard.
-Eligible part-time employees are able to enroll in a Preventive or Preventive Plus Plan through UnitedHealthcare.
-The Preventive and Preventive Plus Plans both meet minimum essential coverage and will satisfy the individual ACA mandate.
+Eligible part-time employees are able to enroll in the Preventive Plus Plan through UnitedHealthcare.
+The Preventive Plus Plan meets minimum essential coverage and will satisfy the individual ACA mandate.

 However, these plans may not meet the minimum value standard.
 This means part-time employees could still be eligible for a subsidy if they choose to enroll in the state or federal marketplace.
 Please see the medical page for more information about these plans.

 Like Lowe’s, the state and federal marketplaces have an Annual Enrollment window as well.
 Note that outside of this Annual Enrollment window, the only time employees can enroll in the state or federal marketplace is with a healthcare.gov qualified status change.
 Qualified status changes for healthcare.gov are different from the qualified changes allowed by Lowe’s.